Having a cat is one of the best feelings in the world. You get a companion and a best friend

 Salmonella is a bacteria found in chicken, raw eggs, and feces.
 You can get infected with

-the feces stayed in the litter box, the higher the chances of you getting infected.
+the feces stays, the higher the chances of you getting infected.
 Remember to

-always wash your hands thoroughly after touching a dirty litter box.
+always wash your hands thoroughly after touching a filthy litter box.
 You can also use disposable

 gloves for added protection.